keshuH/mtcmos-finFET-8-input-and-gate/README.md

 - **Integration into Larger Systems**: Using the optimized **8-input AND gate** as part of a larger **digital circuit** or **processor design** for **portable** and **IoT devices**.
 - Exploring **alternative transistor technologies** like **nanowires** or **carbon nanotubes** for next-generation circuits.

----
-🚀 **This project serves as an exploration into advanced transistor designs for achieving high-performance, low-power digital systems, leveraging **FinFET** and **Dual-Vt Domino Logic** for optimized circuit designs.**